Beginner’s guide to UI sketching

 The UI sketch is the first step to understanding (and solving!) the problem.

 It’s up to you how your UI sketch looks.
-You can sketch out on communal design boards with a Sharpie, use these fun UI element stencils in your notebook, or even whip up a handmade-looking UI sketch in Justinmind.
+You can sketch out on communal design boards with a Sharpie, use the fun UI element stencils in your notebook, or even whip up a handmade-looking UI sketch in Justinmind.

 However you choose to sketch your initial UI ideas, keep it quick and keep it dirty.
 Never mind the specifics of design or functionality in a UI sketch.
 This is about looking for the right layout, the right balance of visual hierarchy.